Type of Tyres

 All Terrain and Off Road Type of Tyres

-If you’re a woman who likes to use her vehicle for off road driving regularly, these would be the tyre for you.
-These are usually fitted onto mostly SUVs and light trucks, such as Land Rovers.
-About tyres explains the fact that sidewalls of these types of tyres are stronger than the summer tyres and feature large tread block patterns that deflects mud and slush from the contact patch and improve grip on loose sand or gravel when you go on your off road excursions.
+If you’re a woman who likes to use her vehicle for off road driving regularly.
+These would be the tyre for you.
+These are usually fitted onto mostly SUVs and light trucks.
+Of course, such as Land Rovers.
+About tyres explains the fact that sidewalls of these types of tyres are stronger than the summer tyres.
+Featuring large tread block patterns that deflects mud and slush from the contact patch.
+Improving grip on loose sand or gravel.
+Hence, when you go on your off road excursions.
 The best type of scenario for these type of tyres, would be one that the farmers wife may use.

 So when should I change my tyres?